mrkkrp/identicon/README.md

 import Graphics.Identicon.Primitive -- some visual primitives
 ```

-You first write a type that has information about total number of bytes your
+You first write a type that holds information about total number of bytes
-identicon consumes and number of distinct visual components it has (it's
+your identicon consumes and number of distinct visual components it has
-called “layers” in terminology of the package):
+(they are called “layers” in the terminology of the package):

 ```haskell
 type MyIcon = Identicon 12 :+ Consumer 4 :+ Consumer 4 :+ Consumer 4